Home Compare RKT vs TFC

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-Growth still does most of the heavy lifting in this comparison.
+Most of the separation is still concentrated in growth.
 The overall score gap is 8 points in favour of Rocket Companies, Inc..

 The match is driven mainly by margin consistency and revenue growth trajectory.